TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

 ### 3. Lab

-* Students re-write the fruit pluralizer program from yesterday's do now, but without creating a new list.
+* Students re-write the fruit pluralize program from yesterday's do now, but without creating a new list.
 * Students write a function that reverses the letters in a string.

 ### 4. Debrief